stephen-hqxu/cs345_climate_control/README.md

 ```

-The simulation is set to run for 15000 seconds (around 4.2 hours), and it shows the actuators turn on and off twice each.
+The simulation is set to run for 16200 seconds (around 4.5 hours), and it shows the actuators turn on and off twice each.
 The simulation script is written in *Javascript* and parsed using *Java Nashorn* engine.

-> There is some misinformation in Cotiki wiki page where it says the script uses *Java Rhino* engine, in fact it is not the case, tested on DCS machine with OpenJDK-11.0.13.
+> There are some misinformation in Cotiki wiki page where it says the script uses *Java Rhino* engine, in fact it is not the case, tested on DCS machine with OpenJDK-11.0.13.

 - To delete every compiled binaries, type: